OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Short & Sweet no. 10

-How to handle aircraft maintenance correct in a customs context
+How to handle aircraft maintenance correctly in a customs context

-• What about the normal Maintenance, Repair, and Overhauls (MRO) of an aircraft?
+• What about an aircraft’s normal Maintenance, Repair, and Overhauls (MRO)?

 • What about improvements of aircraft?

-• Are there differences between work done inside or outside the EU?
+• Are there differences between work done inside and outside the EU?

 • Potential problems for EU outsiders with a full EU importation